Lakhmid kingdom: "Lakhmid" or "Nasrid"

-The nature and identity of the Lakhmid Kingdom remains mostly unclear.
-The ruling Nasrid family emerges with "Amr of the Lakhm", mentioned in the late 3rd-century Paikuli inscription among the vassals of the Sasanian Empire.
-From this, the term "Lakhmid" has been applied by historians to the Nasrids and their subjects, ruled from al-Hirah.
-However, as historian Greg Fisher points out, there is "very little information about who made up the people who lived in or around al-Hirah, and there is no reason to suppose that any connection between Nasrid leaders and Lakhm that may have existed in the third century was still present in the sixth, or that the Nasrids ruled over a homogeneous Lakhmid kingdom".
-This situation is exacerbated by the fact that the historical sources—mostly Byzantine—start dealing with the Lakhmids in greater detail only from the late 5th century, as well as by the relative lack of archaeological work at al-Hirah.
+The designation "Lakhmids" or "Lakhmid kingdom" is disputed, and some historians prefer to describe this group as the "Nasrids", the name of the ruling dynasty of this group.
+The name "Lakhmid" is derived exclusively from one inscription from the late third century, the Paikuli inscription, which refers to the "Amr of the Lakhm", then the Nasrid ruler, as one of the vassals of the Sasanian Empire.
+However, as historian Greg Fisher points out, there is "no reason to suppose that any connection between Nasrid leaders and Lakhm that may have existed in the third century was still present in the sixth, or that the Nasrids ruled over a homogeneous Lakhmid kingdom".
+This situation is exacerbated by the fact that the historical sources—mostly Byzantine—start dealing with the Lakhmids in greater detail only from the late 5th century, as well as by the relative lack of archaeological work at Al-Hira.